What is Music Balance ?

 Q: What do you really mean by tension and relief in tunes?

-I think it would be better for you to try things out with it: go get any of your favourite songs, no matter what style they are, Ready?
+I think it would be better for you to try things out with it: go get any of your favorite songs, no matter what style they are, Ready?
 Follow along with the next paragraphs.
 If you listen carefully, you’ll discover that there are moments in the music where tension is building up and then finally finding release or a resolution.
 (Think about how you felt when you thought about the juggler keeping all the things in the air, and then gradually bringing each one to a stop.)
 You may identify this same effect many times during the songs, some resolutions being stronger, and others weaker.
 In the last passage of the song that you’re playing, you’ll probably feel the strongest sensation of tension and most definitive resolution, marking the end of the track.

 This equilibrium between tension and relief is typical to almost all audio.
 However, it will be very clear for you to realize it in most classical-music, as it’s usually built of basic chords, but you may also perceive it in Pop or Jazz pieces or songs, if you’re able to get through the more complicated chord formations.
 Now imagine a music-piece that has too much tension and only clashing sounds, but no release.
 The music-piece will probably not be very appealing to most, as it will feel quite unpleasant and disturbing, since the tension builds up and never resolves.
-(Imagine a juggler tossing all his objects into the air at once, but then letting them all drop to the ground at once…. there would be much tension, and then disappointment because he was not successful in skilfully finishing his juggling act.)
+(Imagine a juggler tossing all his objects into the air at once, but then letting them all drop to the ground at once…. there would be much tension, and then disappointment because he was not successful in skillfully finishing his juggling act.)
 Now consider the exact opposite, a piece without any clashing sounds, and no tension at all whatsoever.
 The music-piece will probably sound pleasant to the ear, but will most likely be extremely boring!
 For a listener, pleasure is produced each time tension is resolved, so a piece without any tension usually results in a boring composition.
 (Imagine watching our juggler rolling his objects along the floor, but never juggling at all.)

 In this way, one of the biggest secret of what makes a music-piece interesting and pleasant to the ear is: Finding the correct balance between creating tension and relief.
 This approach will guide us through all of our lessons.
 It will let you discover more about the music you’re already playing, while opening your path into improvising and composing.